 Tailoring DISC to Cultural Contexts

-The Everything DiSC assessment has been standardized to ensure equal distribution of style preferences across the population.
+The DISC assessment has been standardized to ensure equal distribution of style preferences across the population.
 This underpins the core theory of DISC while accommodating cultural diversity.
-When translating the Everything DiSC assessment, local norm groups are utilized.
+When translating the DISC assessment, local norm groups are utilized.
 This ensures that the assignment of DISC styles is culturally appropriate and maintains the integrity of the DISC model within various cultural contexts.

 The DISC model’s ability to adapt while maintaining its core principles makes it a truly universal tool.